 Strangulation & Blind Cords

-A good way to approach child proofing and to make it all less daunting is to systematically consider what needs to be done to make each room of your house a safe environment.
+Realising this helps to engender the cautious mindset that parents need, and to consider the vulnerable perspective of their child.
+They will become increasingly inquisitive but will also be unaware of surrounding hazards until they learn to know better.
+A good way to approach childproofing and to make it all less daunting is to systematically consider what needs to be done to make each room of your house a safe environment.
 Here are some pointers on what to look out for.

 - When your baby begins to actively crawl around, you’ll probably find them gaining satisfaction from endlessly opening drawers and cupboards.
 As a result, these will need securing first - because if it can be opened, then little ones can trap fingers and pull out whatever’s tucked away inside.
 There are plenty of locks available to counteract the curiosity of a child, from safety catches that fit inside a drawer, to sticky tabs and the more expensive magnetic catches.
 The best advice is to read up on reviews from other parents to find what is most durable and effective.